janikvonrotz/tudluk/README.md

 Open `http://localhost` in your bowser and be amazed.

-To create a screenshot use headless chrome.
+Use headless chrome to take a screenshot.

-* On Windows run this command in PowerShell:
+* On Windows run this PowerShell command:

 `& "C:\Program Files (x86)\Google\Chrome\Application\chrome" --headless --disable-gpu --screenshot=C:\Users\_USERNAME_\screenshot.png  --hide-scrollbars --window-size=5020,2460 http://localhost`

-* On Mac OS run this command in Bash:
+* On Mac OS run this Bash command:

 `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --screenshot=/Users/_USERNAME_/screenshot.png  --hide-scrollbars --window-size=5020,2460 http://localhost`

-You may have to figure out the best window size settings for a fitting screenshot.
+You may have to adjust the best `--window-size` settings for a perfect screenshot.